wp-plugins/wp-fjqgrid/readme.txt

 == Installation ==
 1. Unzip and place the 'wp-fjqgrid' folder in your 'wp-content/plugins' directory.
 2. Activate the plugin.
-3. Click the 'WP FjqGrid' link in the WordPress setting menu, set at least 'Enable' and one or more tables names allowed; save (step REQUIRED).
+3. Click the 'WP FjqGrid' link in the WordPress setting menu
+4. check the 'Enable' and one or more tables names allowed (the precompiled fields are intended for a fast start)
+5. save (step REQUIRED).
-4. Use a shortcode [wp-fjqgrid table='existing_db_table' {idtable=1 caption='name to display' editable=true|false}] to display or CRUD all the contents of the table.
+6. Use a shortcode like [wp-fjqgrid table='wpf_jqgrid_sample' idtable=1 caption='name to display' editable=true] in any page or post to display a CRUD for the table!

 == Frequently Asked Questions ==
 = Is it free? =